National Headquarters

 To get DIC, you must be an eligible survivor of a veteran who died because of a service-related illness or injury.

-If the veteran's death was not service-related, you may still be eligible if ANY of the following conditions existed at the time of death:
+If the veteran's death was NOT service-related, you may still be eligible if ANY of the following conditions existed at the time of death:

-• the veteran was getting VA Disability Compensation for a total disability continuously since released from active duty and for at least 5 years.
+• The veteran was getting VA Disability Compensation for a total disability continuously since released from active duty and for at least 5 years.

 You may be an eligible survivor if: